ntoll/upytest/README.md

    `config.json` in this repository demonstrates how to copy over the content of the `tests` directory found in this repository.
-3. In your `main.py` (or whatever you call your main Python script), simply import upytest and await the `run` method while passing in the test
+3. In your `main.py` (or whatever you call your main Python script), simply `import upytest` and await the `run` method while passing in a string containing the path to the test directory:
-   directory:
    ```python
    import upytest